-Why Patriots’ Upcoming Schedule Has Cris Carter ‘Concerned’ About Team
+NESN

-Cris Carter might be backing off his stance that the New England Patriots are a shoe-in to make the Super Bowl.
+Cris Carter might be backing off his stance that the New England Patriots are a shoo-in to make the Super Bowl.

 The FS1 talking head has been all-in on the Pats since Week 1, confidently predicting Tom Brand and Co. to be in Miami in February.
 But the recent play of the team’s offense, coupled with mounting injuries and a relatively tough upcoming schedule, has Carter a bit concerned about the Patriots.